-GOVERNOR’S OFFICE NEWS RELEASE: Hawai‘i commits to FirstNet Network to protect lives, communitiesPosted on Aug 25, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Hawai‘i commits to FirstNet Network to protect lives, communitiesPosted on Aug 25, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Hawai‘i has become the latest state in the country to “opt in” to FirstNet, leveraging advanced technologies that will help first responders save lives and protect communities.
 Gov. David Y. Ige signed the letter of intent last week.